-Now in its sixth year, the International Grantmaking Symposium (IGS) is the premier convening for practitioners, corporate foundations, advisors, and attorneys dedicated to advancing international philanthropy, sharing best practices, and getting updated on the latest rules and regulations governing cross-border giving.
+Now in its sixth year, the International Grantmaking Symposium (IGS) is the premier convening for practitioners, corporate and private foundations, advisors, and attorneys dedicated to advancing international philanthropy, sharing best practices, and getting updated on the latest rules and regulations governing cross-border giving.
 The Symposium provides the tools to ensure compliance with domestic and international laws and explores the immediate and long-term implications of current trends on domestic and cross-border philanthropy.

 Ted Hart, President and CEO | CAF America